prestonb-source/disaster_pl/README.md

 ## Project Motivation<a name="motivation"></a>

 This project, analyzes disaster data provided by Figure Eight to build a model for an API that classifies disaster messages.
-The purpose is to create an app that...
+The purpose is to create an app that identifies relevant messages which can then be directed to the most appropriate emergency agencies.

 ## File Descriptions <a name="files"></a>
+####Data
+process_data.py - ETL pipeline for data cleaning, feature extraction and loading into SQL database<br/>
+disaster_categories.csv - raw data with message categories<br/>
+disaster_messages.csv - raw data with messages<br/>
+DisasterResponse.db - SQL database with cleaned data<br/>

+###Models
+train_classifier.py - machine learning pipeline to predict message categories and store model in a pkl file

+###App
+run.py - script to run flask app<br/>
+templates - templates for flask app<br/>

 ## Instructions <a name="instructions"></a>